- THINGS TO see & do

 - REQUEST A visitors guide

 This 30-acre National Historic Landmark is the centerpiece of Gustav Stickley’s early 20th century country estate.
-In fact it is the only home that Stickley designed and built for his own use.
 “The Log House,” as it came to be known, is one of the most significant landmarks of the American Arts and Crafts movement.
-The Stickley Museum at Craftsman Farms has restored it to its original 1911 appearance, and it now serves as a historic house museum.
+The Stickley Museum at Craftsman Farms has been restored it to its original 1911 appearance, and it now serves as a historic house museum.

 Of Special Note: